-In any case, the generated and grid-fed electricity is then conveyed, through power lines, to transformation stations where other transformers make it available for subsequent distribution.
+The electric energy produced and emitted onto the grid is then carried over power lines to the transformation stations where other transformers make it available for the successive phases of distribution.

 The production from Enel thermoelectric plants in use in Italy today is less than 25% of the country’s total.
 A significant proportion of this amount is used to provide network services that are essential for supporting the growth of production from renewable resources.